version 1.0.0, 2014-07-07 : Initial version

 # eth1 cat << __EOF__ > /etc/sysconfig/network-scripts/ifcfg-eth1 DEVICE=eth1 BOOTPROTO=none ONBOOT=yes MASTER=bond0 SLAVE=yes USERCTL=no __EOF__ # eth2 cat << __EOF__ > /etc/sysconfig/network-scripts/ifcfg-eth2 DEVICE=eth2 BOOTPROTO=none ONBOOT=yes MASTER=bond0 SLAVE=yes USERCTL=no __EOF__

-bond0 interface up (ifup bond0
+bond0 interface up (ifup bond0) and check that ifconfig returns

-for the slaves and UP BROADCAST RUNNING MASTER
+UP BROADCAST RUNNING SLAVE for the slaves and UP BROADCAST RUNNING MASTER

 for the bond0 interface.